semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 ## Control types

-Controls in the widget can be divided into the following types:
+The widget's controls can be categorized into the following types:

-- general controls and filters;
+- General controls and filters
-- chart controls.
+- Chart controls

 ## General controls and filters

-General controls and filters are always placed on the same level as the title.
-For example they include:
+General controls and filters are always positioned at the same level as the title and include options such as:

-- widget settings;
+- Widget settings
-- chart display settings (smooth or sharp line, dot or without dots);
+- Chart display settings (smooth or sharp lines, dots or no dots)
-- screenshot settings, etc.
+- Screenshot settings, and so on.

-For widget settings use icon button with `use="tertiary"` and `theme="muted"`.
-If you want to place another button next to the settings button, add [Divider](/components/divider/divider) with 16px margin between them.
-Don't forget to add a tooltip to all the buttons.
+For widget settings, use a button with `use="tertiary"` and `theme="muted"`.
+Remember to add tooltips to all the buttons without visible text.

 ![](static/settings.png)